 You can also experience excessive sweating and increase in body temperature during workouts.
 Unluckily, taking pre-workout drinks can aggravate dehydration due to Caffeine they have.

 Workout supplements have stimulants which cause dehydration after causing the body to generate excess heat.
 Dehydration might cause low blood pressure, increased heartbeat or lethargy.

 The Caffeine and creatine in work-outs are diuretics.
 When you take a high dosage of workouts, they are likely to absorb water from your body.

-Have you ever had a headache after using a pre-workout?
+Have you ever had a headache or feel tired all the time after using a pre-workout?
 Most pre-workouts have vasodilator compounds.
 Such compounds cause your blood vessels to expand.

 Dilation of blood vessels in your head might cause a headache.

 If you once used a pre-workout, you must have wondered why you got an itchy skin after using it.
 The reason behind this is the amino acid in most pre-workouts called B-alanine.

 B- alanine causes an itchy skin due to its complex interaction with the nerves in your skin.

 If you take much pre-works than the dosage recommended, you might experience cardiac issues.
 Arduous exercise can increase heart rate.
 Pre-workouts increase the heart-rate further which might result in cardiac arrest.